Evidence & safety

 Section 2

-For "What to know about sleep and hydration context before changing a face yoga routine", the important detail is the moment around the routine.
-During a weekly review where the useful signal is habit context, not a verdict, "What to know about sleep and hydration context before changing a face yoga routine" has one practical test: whether anything changes in behavior.
-A useful answer for "What to know about sleep and hydration context before changing a face yoga routine" helps the reader keep the habit small enough to repeat tomorrow before it asks for an install.
-Try the smallest version first for "What to know about sleep and.
+For "Routine change check: sleep and hydration context", the important detail is the moment around the routine.
+During a weekly review where the useful signal is habit context, not a verdict, "Routine change check: sleep and hydration context" has one practical test: whether anything changes in behavior.
+A useful answer for "Routine change check: sleep and hydration context" helps the reader keep the habit small enough to repeat tomorrow before it asks for an install.
+Try the smallest version first for "Routine change check: sleep and hydration context": repeat the same sequence long enough to learn from it.
+Then ask whether clear links back to official Orena guides.

 Section 3